-The school has always had a strong commitment to the concept of advocacy where student issues are resolved through considered dialogue and accountability for action and a focus on responsibility for doing the right thing and for encouraging each other to do the right thing.
-Student Management Leaders maintain a close partnership with families and ensure that we have a safe, orderly and respectful learning environment.
+The school has always had a strong commitment to the concept of advocacy where student issues are resolved through dialogue and accountability for action and a focus on responsibility for doing the right thing.
+There are two Student Support Leaders at each year level and they maintain a close partnership with families and ensure that we have a safe, orderly and respectful learning environment.
 We build the resilience of students and empower our students to navigate the challenges and demands of life with a positive mindset, a healthy perspective and inner confidence.

 Additional Learning Needs

 Coburg High School has access to a range of staff and programs designed to assist students who have additional learning needs.
 These include Integration Aides for students who are eligible for and receive PSDMS (Program for Students with Disabilities Management System) funding and educational psychologists.